- What Is Financial Analysis?

 - Economagic.
 The great platform also, it allows you to get macroeconomic data of any kind (very suited if you operate in the US).
-Further in the excel section, you will find data already available in excel, ready for download.
+Further, in the Excel section, you will find data already available in Excel, ready for download.

 Summary and Conclusions

 As we saw in this article, getting started with the financial analysis is a very committing task.
 On the other hand, financial analysis can be very fun and rewarding job.
-Further, if you are someone already passionate about financial markets and business, in general, you may be lucky enough to make of this job your profession.
+Further, if you are someone already passionate about financial markets and business, in general, you may be lucky enough to make this job your profession.
 I apologize for the length of the article, but I really tried to suggest the best resources available to give momentum to your training.